mk-fg/linux-ebpf-connection-overseer/README.md

     - widget: nicer text with an outline.
     - widget: effects for new/faded conns added to the list (glow/blur, slide, etc).
     - pipe: fetch DNS/ASN info for addresses via separate API, from e.g. local resolver.
-    - docs: some screenshot/video and ascii diagram of components in this README.

 - Send events from pipe to multiple receivers.